-Courses in English as a Second Language
+English as a Second Language (ESL) Program

-The English as a Second Language program, as part of Donnelly College's degree programs, is designed to give special training in the use of the English language to students who are not native speakers of English.
+The English as a Second Language program is designed to give special training in the use of the English language to students who are not native speakers of English.
 The group includes international students aspiring to study in the United States, recent immigrants who need English to enhance their professional life, and American citizens who want to improve their education in English.

-The program assists students to cope with and adjust to different cultural patterns each semester by a balance of classroom instruction, enrichment experiences, and social gatherings.
+The program assists students to cope with and adjust to different cultural patterns each semester by a balance of classroom instruction, enrichment experiences and social gatherings.
 The Intensive English as a Second Language Program furthers the cause of intercultural understanding and international peace.

-The English as a Second Language Program offers open, flexible admission.
-International students may enroll every month i.e., 10 times a year.
+The English as a Second Language program offers open, flexible admission.
+International students may enroll every month (i.e. 10 times a year).
 This arrangement allows for the rapid polishing of skills for the partially fluent.

-Courses in English as a Second Language are offered at twelve different levels of difficulty in the following skill areas: Reading and Vocabulary Listening/Speaking and Pronunciation Composition Grammar
+Courses in English as a Second Language are offered at twelve (12) different levels of difficulty in the following skill areas: reading and vocabulary, listening/speaking, pronunciation, composition and grammar.